huisunsh/personal-website/content/authors/admin/_index.md

 I am an Assistant Professor in the [Department of Entrepreneurship, Innovation and Technology](https://www.hhs.se/en/research/research-houses/house-of-innovation/) at Stockholm School of Economics.

 My research focuses on organizations of the 21st century, that is, non-traditional, less-hierarchical, fluid organizations (e.g., entrepreneurial teams, open communities, platforms).
-My work primarily concerns the role of human cognition in entrepreneurship, organization design and social networks.
+My work primarily concerns the role of human cognition in entrepreneurial strategy, organization design and social network mobilization.
 More information can be found on my CV {{< staticref "files/HuiSUN_CV.pdf" "newtab" >}} {{< icon name="download" pack="fas" >}} {{< /staticref >}}.

-- <u>Cognition X Entrepreneurship</u>: I combine computational modeling and qualitative methods to understand how founders learn and make strategy under environments with a paucity of experience and Knightian uncertainty.
+- <u>Cognition X Entrepreneurship</u>: I combine computational modeling and qualitative methods to understand how entrepreneurs create strategy under ambiguous and Knightian uncertain environments.
-- <u>Cognition X Organization design</u>: Stories and models are two primary ways that organizations coordinate the cognition of their members.
+- <u>Cognition X Organization design</u>: Stories and algorithms are two primary ways that organizations coordinate the cognition of their members.
 Hence, I ask (a) what are the limits of coordination through language, and (b) what are the limits of coordination through algorithms.
-- <u>Cognition X Social networks</u>: I study how individuals mentally organize their social connections.
-In particular, I find that independent of who you know, how you mentally organize who you know matters.
+- <u>Cognition X Social networks</u>: I study how individuals' mental organization of their social networks affect their mobilization of network resources.

 As a mixed-methods scholar, I use a combination of quantitative, qualitative, computational and experimental methods.
 You can find resources on automating surveys (Javascript), interactive network analysis (R), and network learning experiments (Python) on my [Github](https://github.com/huisunsh).
 I am a keen advocate for women in coding and reproducible research.